maicaalmonte/maicoin/README.md

-# GRAPH-READING
+# cryptic

-A Python project for fetching and visualizing cryptocurrency data from the Coingecko, Binance, Coinmarketcap API.
+A Python project for fetching and visualizing cryptocurrency data from Coingecko API.

 ## Installation